MicrosoftDocs/PowerShell-Docs/gallery/psget/psget_cmdlets_troubleshooting.md

-## How to solve "WARNING:Package 'name of your package' failed to download" issue?
+## How to resolve "WARNING: Package 'your package name' failed to download" issue?